powsybl/powsybl-core/docs/simulation/loadflow/configuration.md

 The default value is `true`.

 **useReactiveLimits**
 The `useReactiveLimits` property is an optional property that defines whether the load flow should take into account equipment's reactive limits.
-Applies to generators, batteries, static VAR compensators, dangling lines, and HVDC VSCs.
+Applies to generators, batteries, static VAR compensators, boundary lines, and HVDC VSCs.
 The default value is `true`.

 **phaseShifterRegulationOn**